royludo/SFBIStats/README.md

 ### Job corpus

 Among the job offers posted on the SFBI mail list, only the formatted ones (posted through the SFBI website) have been considered, for practical reasons.
 The SFBI started formatting job offers through their website only in 2012.
 Before that, offers were sent and forwarded to the list as is.
-That is why the dataset only contains offers from april 2012 onward.
+That is why the dataset starts in april 2012.

 But through 2012 and partially 2013, users could keep on sending unformatted offers to the mail list.
 Those offers don't appear here.
 Thus, great care must be taken regarding the interpretation of those data.
 The increase of job offers must